Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     NoInstances.print_hello() # => hello world
 ```

-## 7.10.2 Non-movable and non-copyable types
+### 7.11.2 Non-movable and non-copyable types
-These can be instantiated, bot not copied or moved, because they have no no copy or move constructors.
+These can be instantiated, bot not copied or moved, because they have no copy or move constructors.
 Useful to implement types like atomic operations.

 See example `structs2.mojo` from mojo_gym: perhaps as exercise?

+A struct can implement *traits* (see § 8).

 - From v 0.4.0: Structs support default parameters
 - From v 0.5.0: Structs support keyword parameters, also with defaults (enclosed in [])
-See `keyword_params.mojo`